ponylang/ponyc/.release-notes/next-unwrap.md

 Why is `next_unwrap` valuable given that next could take a `B` that is of a type like `Promise[String]`?
 Let's start with some code to demonstrate the problem that arises when returning `Promise[Promise[B]]` from `next`.

-Let's say we have a library for access the GitHub REST API:
+Let's say we have a library for accessing the GitHub REST API:

 ```pony
 class GitHub